bboe/bryceboe.com/content/using-stackoverflows-api-to-find-the-top-web-frameworks.md

 <ins datetime="2011-02-22T18:50:07+00:00">I added the below chart to
-show the relative percentage of questions per tag over time as per Big Daveâ€™s Gusset's comment.
+show the relative percentage of questions per tag over time as per Big Dave's Gusset's comment.
 This hides the growing popularity of stackoverflow.</ins>

 ![image][]